 The practice of data science requires a unique combination of skills and experience.
 A skilled data scientist is fluent in programming languages like R and Python, has knowledge of statistical methods, an understanding of database architecture and the experience to apply these skills to real-world problems.
 A masters in data science may build upon existing knowledge to ensure that you are best prepared for a long career in this ever-growing field.

 Though it may sound obvious, data science relies on data.
 The massive growth of data science was spurred by the availability of massive datasets and cheap computing power.
 Only with these incredible resources is data science effective.
 Small datasets, messy data, and incorrect data can waste a lot of time, creating models that produce meaningless or misleading results.
 If the data doesn’t capture the actual cause of variation, data science will fail.

 Careers in Data Science

 Data science is needed wherever there is big data.
 As more and more industries begin to collect data on customers and products, the need for data scientists will continue to grow.
-To start on the path towards a career in data science, consider the skills needed to land your first data science job.
+To start on the path towards a career in data science, consider these skills to land a data science job.

 What is machine learning?

 Machine learning creates a useful model or program by autonomously testing many solutions against the available data and finding the best fit for the problem.
-This means machine learning is great at solving problems that are extremely labor intensive for humans.
+This means machine learning can be great for solving problems that are extremely labor intensive for humans.
 It can inform decisions and make predictions about complex topics in an efficient and reliable way.

 The Inherent Limitations of Machine Learning